Opportunities for Undergraduates

 The Summer Medical and Research Training (SMART) Program was developed to provide frontier-level, biomedical summer research projects for undergraduates in a supportive environment with supplemental educational activities.

-The official dates for the SMART Program 2018 will begin May 29 and end on July 27.
-The move in date will be on May 28 and move out date will be on July 28.
+The official dates for the SMART Program 2019 are May 28 through July 26.
+The move in date will be on May 27 and move out date will be on July 27.

 The program offers: